-Infecting organisms can be demonstrated in specimens of affected tissue obtained by biopsy or in stool, urine, CSF, sputum, or corneal scrapings.
+Infecting organisms can be demonstrated in specimens of affected tissue obtained by biopsy or in stool, urine, cerebrospinal fluid (CSF), sputum, or corneal scrapings.
 Microsporidia are best seen with special staining techniques.
 Fluorescence brighteners (fluorochromes) are used to detect spores in tissues and smears.
 The quick-hot Gram chromotrope technique is the fastest.

 Immunofluorescence assays (IFA) and PCR-based assays are available in specialized laboratories.

 Transmission electron microscopy is currently the most sensitive test, but it is not feasible for routine diagnosis.